thaliaarchi/tty37-docs/tty37.md

 disabled on all keys except for the following: space, NEW LINE, BACKSPACE, NULL, DELETE, period `.`, hyphen `-`, equal `=`, underscore `_`, colon `:`, asterisk `*`, and character X \[sic].
-Form feed is non-repeating. \[General71 2.04, 2.15] (N.B. the meaning of “character X” is unclear; it probably means letters, but also numbers?)
+Form feed is non-repeating. \[General71 2.04, 2.15]

+Question: The meaning of “character X” is unclear.
+Does it mean letters and possibly also numbers?

-In the models in \[General72], character repeat is a standard feature and enabled for every key. \[2.02, 2.12] Those models space on all characters, even control characters\[4.08], so this appears to simplify the mechanism.
+In the \[General72] KSR model, character repeat is a standard feature and enabled for every key. \[2.02, 2.12] That model spaces on all characters, even control characters\[4.08], so this appears to simplify the mechanism.

-The maximum character rate (only specified for \[General72]) is 59.02 wpm.
+The maximum character rate (for at least the \[General72] model) is 59.02 wpm.
 \[2.12]

 \[Dolotta70] proscribes a desired operation for character repeat like the Model